Shre-19-yansh/Python-----Car-Analytics-/README.md

 - README.md – project overview and documentation

-- Cars.csv - Contains data on cars, make, and other attributes about car.
+- cars(1).csv - Contains data on cars, make, and other attributes about car.

 - Case_Study_Solution – Notebook containing code, EDA, and visualizations along with analysis